Student Judicial Affairs

 Fair Treatment and Grievance Policy

-- to protect faculty rights to freedom of instruction
+to protect faculty rights to freedom of instruction; and

 A grievance is a student’s claim of unfair and/or non-equitable treatment regarding established policies, procedures, rules, and regulations of Trinity College of Nursing & Health Sciences.
 The student has the right to express grievances without prejudice, penalty, or recrimination.